autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/vehicle/doors/status.md

 {% extends 'design/autoware-interfaces/templates/autoware-interface.jinja2' %}
 {% block description %}
+The status of each door such as opened or closed.
-Publish door status in array according to the door location information that received from vehicle info service.
+The array index corresponds to the door layout.
 {% endblock %}